nutanix-japan/ocp-hci/ocp_csi/ocp_csi.rst

    We suggest doing the following when modifications to commands are required:

-   1. Copy the code from lab instructions to notepad/vi/nano
+   1. Copy the code from lab instructions to notepad/vi/nano or any other favourite text editor
    2. Modify the required fields
    3. Paste the modified command into the terminal of LB_DNS service through Calm UI